JamesSwiss/ai-case-study/README.md

 ## Recommendations

-* I would advise this company to add blood and saliva tests that can be offered in doctors offices or sent away for in the mail, similar to genetic testing companies like 23AndMe, and to leverage the use of their auromated lab infrastructure for people to take, test, and receive results with little third party intervention.
+* I would advise this company to add consumer accessible blood and saliva tests that can be offered in doctors offices or sent away for in the mail, similar to genetic testing companies like 23AndMe, and to leverage the use of their auromated lab infrastructure for people to take, test, and receive results with little third party intervention.

-* This could significantly increase the data set that can be used for training their models as well as opening a new revenue stream.
+* Assuming privacy permissions are granted, this could significantly increase the data set that can be used for training their models as well as opening a new revenue stream to support the data collection.
 This would also increase the canidate pool for patient selection of new designer drugs.

-* Predictive analytics would useful here, measuring known genetic markers of disease against a patient's medical history, machine learning to help predict patient responses to treatments, and AI for disease modeling based on current, high quality data
+* Predictive analytics would useful here, measuring known genetic markers of disease against a patient's medical history, machine learning to help predict patient responses to treatments, and AI for disease modeling based on current, high quality data.

 * This technology is appropriate because the trend is moving away from treatment alone once a disease is found and into early or even pre-diagnosis and prevention.